tonethar/IGME-330-Fall-2021/projects/code-style.md

   - highly *inefficient* code that could easily be simplified
   - repeated blocks of code that have not been factored out into a common function (i.e. violating the D.R.Y. principle)
   - and so on
-  - the amount of the grade deduction will vary in proportion to the severity of the
+  - the amount of the grade deduction will vary in proportion to the severity of the violation

 ## III-B. JS Errors